Aliases for SEMA3E Gene

 GeneCards Summary for SEMA3E Gene

 SEMA3E (Semaphorin 3E) is a Protein Coding gene.
 Diseases associated with SEMA3E include Charge Syndrome and Hypogonadotropic Hypogonadism 7 With Or Without Anosmia.
-Among its related pathways are Semaphorin interactions and Developmental Biology.
-Gene Ontology (GO) annotations related to this gene include receptor activity and semaphorin receptor binding.
+Among its related pathways are Developmental Biology and Semaphorin interactions.
+Gene Ontology (GO) annotations related to this gene include semaphorin receptor binding.
 An important paralog of this gene is SEMA3G.